Olena3K/cloud-infra-demo/README.md

    terraform init
 3. Deploy infrastructure:
    terraform apply
-4. Access the app at the ECS service URL
+4. Access the app at the ECS service URL.